-You may be able to seek financial help if your income has been reduced and you're struggling with living costs as a result of the coronavirus pandemic.
+You may be able to seek financial help if your income has been reduced and you are struggling with living costs.
 This page provides information about help that might be available to you.

 - Help with Council Tax

 - Help with mortgage or rent arrears and other debt